wtnwin111/interview/src/com/interview/flag/README.md

             If pattern.length() > 2, If M is concatenated by pattern more than once, begin >= midpoint, and also first.equals(last).

+18. Given a grid which represents all location points, there are some Amazon lockers in the grid, given a customer's location in the grid, find the closest locker.

+    *HINT: do BFS search start from customer's location until find the locker.*

+19. Given a list of player, each of them can choose not playing the game, playing with a specific player (preference) or playing but does not care about the preference. find a team with five players that meet all constraint.

+    *HINT: this could be consider as a connected component graph problem.*

+        If a player choose not playing the game, mark its group as invalid in state table.
+        If a player want to play with a specific player, union the two players.
+        If a player doesn't have preference, just leave him alone.
+        After one scan, find suitable group can meet 5 players.

+20. Validate BST using three different methods.

+    *HINT: Refer the answer below.*

+        1. inorder traversal using recursion, checking if current visited node >= previous node.
+        2. use max and min range using recursion, checking if current visited node in the range, and revise the range during recursion.
+        3. other way is tricky, do inorder traversal as solution 1, but using Stack iteratively not recursively.

 #G